 Getting Medical Help

-If you know or believe you were exposed to asbestos, it is crucial to get good medical care for screening and for treatment if you get a diagnosis of mesothelioma.
-Michigan is home to two facilities that are designated National Cancer Institute Comprehensive Care Centers: the Barbara Ann Karmanos Cancer Institute in Detroit and the University of Michigan Comprehensive Cancer Center in Ann Arbor.
-These are facilities with some of the best staff and with the most cutting edge cancer research.
+If you know or believe you were exposed to asbestos, getting good medical care for screening and treatment is crucial.
+Michigan is home to two designated National Cancer Institute Comprehensive Care Centers:

 Working with a Michigan Mesothelioma Lawyer